Gauge theory, calibrated geometry and harmonic spinors: Introduction

-One motivation to study the asd equations on the total spaces of spinor bundles over general four-manifolds is as follows.
+One motivation to study the equations on the total spaces of spinor bundles over general four-manifolds is as follows.
 Recall that the key ingredients in Tian's construction of the compactified moduli space of higher dimensional instantons are (possibly singular) calibrated submanifolds.
 Assume $X^4\hookrightarrow W^8$ is a smooth calibrated submanifold (Cayley submanifold).
 Then, by the result of McLean~\cite{McLean:98}, the normal bundle of $X$ is isomorphic to the (twisted) spinor bundle of $X$.
 Therefore we hope that our computation will be useful in a detailed study of the boundary of the compactified moduli space.
 We refer to~\cite[Section~6]{DonaldsonSegal:09} for more details on this issue.

 Another motivation comes from low dimensional topology.
 Suppose we are granted a construction that associates a $Spin(7)$-manifold $W^8_X$ to each smooth four-manifold $X$ (possibly equipped with an additional structure).
-Then, by counting asd-instantons on $W_X$ we should get an invariant of $X$.
+Then, by counting $Spin(7)$-instantons on $W_X$ we should get an invariant of $X$.
 For instance, we can associate to each spin four-manifold the total space of its spinor bundle as mentioned above.
 Then Theorem~\ref{Thm_ASDarePSW} (the main result of this paper) essentially states that counting instantons on the spinor bundle of $X$ is equivalent to counting Taubes-Pidstrygach monopoles~\cite{Taubes:99,Pidstrygach:04} on $X$.

 There are a few problems with the above approach.
 One is that the Cayley form $\Om$ on $W_X$ is not always closed as already mentioned above.
-However, the theory of $\Om$-asd instantons can still be developed if the closedness condition of $\Om$ is suitably weakend, see for example~\cite[Thm.\,6.1.3]{Tian:00} or~\cite[Sect.3]{DonaldsonSegal:09}.
-In any case, the closedness of $\Om$ is \emph{not} essential for our computations, but some sort of substitute implying a priori estimates is needed if one wishes to use convergence arguments.
+However, the theory of the asd equations can still be developed if the closedness condition of $\Om$ is suitably weakened, see for example~\cite[Thm.\,6.1.3]{Tian:00} and~\cite[Sect.3]{DonaldsonSegal:09}.
+In any case, the closedness of $\Om$ is \emph{not} essential for our computations.